Do I Need a Pool Blanket? Complete Cover Benefits Guide

 Safety Covers

-Solid covers that completely seal the pool, providing maximum protection but requiring professional installation and removal.
+Anchored covers (available in mesh or solid) that secure across the pool for maximum protection; many are owner-installed via a spring-and-anchor system, though larger or custom covers may warrant professional fitting.
 These are ideal for seasonal closing or when pools won't be used for extended periods.

 When You Might Skip a Pool Blanket